Financial-Times/origami/proposals/accepted/0000-rename-master-brand.md

-# put your proposal title here
+# Rename the master brand

 Proposal to rename the "master brand" to the "main brand", or similar.